-- After cutting tool is securely mounted, plug in saw and turn on MASTER switch.
-Press the ELEV key. - 2.
-Place the notch of the Gauge down into the insert opening on the left side of the cutting tool.
+1. After cutting tool is securely mounted, plug in saw and turn on MASTER switch.
+Press the point for both elevation and bevel.

+- 2. Place the notch of the Gauge down into the insert opening on the left side of the cutting tool.
 Place the notch over the fixed blade collar of the arbor. - 3.
 Holding the Gauge by the top edge, jog the arbor down or up until the heavy line lies even with the table with the notch still firmly against the arbor flange. - 4.
-Press the CAL key.
-This will set the "zero" point for both elevation and bevel.
+Press the CAL ENTER key.
+This will set the "zero"